renerocksai/renerocksai.github.io/_posts/2021-01-16-why-bullets.md

 The way we present has collapsed into just one style of presentation: Slides with bullets, charts, and pictures, with the odd video.
 Hardly any interaction at all.

 As a programmer and researcher, I value precision.
-Powerpoint presentations still, in 2021, have a tendancy to change the way they look when opened on a different computer.
+Powerpoint presentations still, in 2021, have a tendency to change the way they look when opened on a different computer.
 Text positioning or text sizes are suddenly a bit off...

 I also value support for multiple platforms.
 Microsoft currently offers many different versions of Powerpoint: The Windows app, the Android app, the iOS app, the web app - all come with a different set of features and if you don't have a Windows computer or Mac handy, you won't be able to access all the features you might need.